liminhao-99/ICA-GA/README.md

 - **Argument Format**: `-key=value`.
 Please note that arguments must start with a `-`, use `=` for assignment, and contain no extra spaces.
 - **More Arguments**: Each experiment script (e.g., `fedsgd_attacks.py`) contains more detailed argument descriptions in its comments.

 The experiment results will be saved to the specified CSV file.
-For experiments that are repeated multiple times, the `test_num` column in the table typically indicates the experiment number, and a final `all` row records the mean and variance of all metrics.
+For experiments that are repeated multiple times, the `test_num` column in the table typically indicates the experiment number, and a final `all` row records the mean of all metrics.

 ### 2.1.
 FedSGD Attack Test